Affordable South LA

 How might we create an interactive platform that allows South LA residents to share their housing experiences, empowers the public to understand neighborhood-specific issues, and facilitates the exchange of helpful resources, while ensuring content authenticity?

-Key Considerations
+Key Objectives

 • Design an effective way to showcase individual testimonials